-On Wednesday, January 28th, 2015 .
+On Thursday, February 26th, 2015 .

 Merrill Lynch was acquired by Bank of America in January 2009 and Merrill Edge was formally launched in June 2010.
 Despite the acquisition, Merrill Edge is not restricted to clients from Bank of America.
 Instead, any investor can open a Merrill Edge account.

 Naturally, there are synergies for those who are already clients of Bank of America.
-From viewing all accounts together to managing those accounts transferring funds, updating contact information, universal log-ins, etc. and qualifying for free monthly trades, Bank of America makes it an easy win for current banking customers.
+From viewing all accounts together to managing those accounts, transferring funds, updating contact information, universal logins, etc., and qualifying for free monthly trades, Bank of America makes it an easy win for current banking customers.

 Commissions & Fees

 Merrill Edge is a full-service broker that offers equities and options trading.
 Regular stock trades are a flat $6.95 per trade with no additional charges for stocks less than $1 per share.
 Options trades cost $6.95, plus $.75 per contract.
-When compared to other full-service brokers such as TD Ameritrade, Fidelity, Charles Schwab, ETRADE, and Scottrade, Merrill Edge offers the lowest rates.
+Compared to other full-service brokers such as TD Ameritrade, Fidelity, Charles Schwab, ETRADE, and Scottrade, Merrill Edge offers the lowest rates.

-Thanks to this dual provider offering, Merrill Edge's ETF and mutual funds research is very strong and extremely thorough.
-For example, pulling up a quote of SPY reveals not only the infamous Morningstar Style Map but also the Lipper Ratings as well.
+Merrill Edge uses both Morningstar and Lippers as its primary research providers.
+Typically, online brokers use one or the other, so to see Merrill Edge use both is an extra benefit for clients.
+Thanks to this dual-provider offering, Merrill Edge's ETF and mutual funds research is very strong and extremely thorough.
+For example, pulling up a quote of SPY reveals not only the infamous Morningstar Style Map but also the Lipper Ratings.

 Thanks to being owned by Bank of America, Merrill Edge is a natural win for current clients.
-As a Bank of America client myself, I found the account opening process extremely straightforward.
-Much of my information was prefilled for me, which was a nice touch, and immediately after completing the application, funding the account was a breeze thanks to the account linking.
+As a Bank of America client myself, I found the account-opening process extremely straightforward.
+Much of my information was prefilled for me, which was a nice touch, and immediately after completing the application, funding the account was a breeze, thanks to the account linking.
 Now when I log in to my Bank of America account, I can see all my bank, credit cards, loan, and investment accounts right on the same screen.
 If I want to access Merrill Edge, I simply click and go.

-Focusing on the Merrill Edge website, the broker covers the main bases I expect to see: sitewide quote bar with sticky quotes (meaning they remain as you navigate the site, so you do not have to constantly keep re-entering the symbol) and real-time quotes.
-Looking ahead, however, it would be nice to see streaming real-time quotes not be limited to just the Streaming Quotes application.
+Focusing on the Merrill Edge website, the broker covers the main bases I expect to see: site-wide quote bar with sticky quotes (meaning they remain as you navigate the site, so you do not have to constantly keep re-entering the symbol) and real-time quotes.
+Looking ahead, however, it would be nice to see streaming real-time quotes not limited to just the Streaming Quotes application.

-Merrill Edges offering for active traders is a mixed bag.
-While the broker does offer an active trader platform, Merrill Edge MarketPro, which is well built and has a variety of bells and whistles, the order options currently available to traders are very weak.
-Direct market routing is not available, nor are advanced order types such as conditional orders are supported.
+Merrill Edge’s offering for active traders is a mixed bag.
+While the broker does offer an active trader platform, Merrill Edge MarketPro, which is well built and has a variety of bells and whistles, there are several critical drawbacks.
+First, there are no one-click buy and sell buttons for speedy order entry, nor a way to bypass the order confirmation window.
+Second, complex options are not supported.
+Third, direct market routing nor advanced order types such as conditional orders are supported.

 Blain has been involved in the markets for over 12 years, heading StockBrokers.com equity broker research and reviews.
 His personal blog, StockTradingToGo.com, provides to-the-point daily market recaps to over 17,000 subscribers.